 - Give your tech workers significant assignments and projects.

 - Give your IT workers the opportunity to learn other people’s jobs.

 - Provide team resources, including collaboration tools and an appropriate budget.

 “Adevans are honest, direct and non-political.
 They are as comfortable with admitting mistakes, as they are with offering help to others and asking for it when in need.
 They care, love helping others and strongly believe in giving back,” says Katerina Trajchevska, CEO of Adeva and a software engineer.

 Skilled Managers are Tech Talent Magnets

 Do you know those managers that steal all the credit?
 Or those who can only give negative feedback to their employees?
 These types of managers aren’t able to engage their team, provide a word of encouragement, and infuse a sense of purpose at the workplace.
 We’ve all met one of those, but rarely we’ve encountered a skilled one.

 Good management is another element that will bring the best global technical talent to your doors.
 A good manager is one that sets goals instead of failing to communicate appropriately, supports employees instead of criticizing them, and coaches for high performance instead of focusing on your weaknesses.

 When Hired asked tech people to list the main reasons for leaving their jobs, 37% of them listed not being valued by a manager as their primary reason.
-Huffington Post discovered that 50% of employees who don’t feel valued by their boss plan to look for another job in the next year.
+Huffington Post discovered that “nearly 50% of employees who don’t feel valued by their boss plan to find another job in the next year.”